Skip to content

 You’re running the coordinator + shards on a management cluster.
 Day-to-day work splits into three modes:

 Mode 1 — capacity-tier changes.
-Adding a new instance type or capacity reservation means updating the provider’s static config (it lives in the provider repo, separate from BigFleet) and the provider redeploys.
+Adding a new instance type or capacity reservation means updating the provider’s static config (the provider lives in a separate repo, not in this one) and the provider redeploys.
 BigFleet itself doesn’t need to change.
 The shard discovers new inventory via the next provider.List reconcile.

 Mode 3 — incident response.
 A shard’s hot path is in-process; if it OOMs, restart it.
 State is recoverable from the provider’s List.
 The bigger pathology to watch for is coordinator quorum loss — at that point new cross-shard rebalancing pauses, but every shard keeps running on its existing assignments.
 Static stability is the load-bearing property; you don’t need to scramble.